GoogleCloudPlatform/ai-on-gke/ray-on-gke/rayservice-examples/README.md

 The [sample gradio app](https://github.com/kenthua/gradio-app) at the moment only supports chat completions json spec so it won't work with TGI text spec, which is what the quantized models in the later section uses.
 If you deploy the gradio application, you do not need the port forward of 8000 above

 - Deploy the sample gradio application
-> NOTE: If you deploy other models such as the `falcon-7b` or the `llama2-13b`, be sure to change the model value in the `gradio.yaml`.
+> NOTE: If you deploy other models such as the `falcon-7b`, be sure to change the model value in the `gradio.yaml`.

 ```zsh
 kubectl apply -f gradio.yaml